-Is it Possible to Get Out of a Shared Well Agreement?
+Is it Possible to Cancel a Shared Well Agreement?

-Before addressing the question of how to cancel a well share agreement, let’s first explore how well share agreements are created.
+Before addressing the question of how shared well agreements are cancelled, let’s first explore how shared well agreements are created.

-Well share agreements are simply written contracts entered into by people sharing water from the same well.
-Like most contracts, these well share agreements can be modified, amended, or terminated if certain rules are met.
+Shared well agreements are simply contracts entered into by people sharing water from the same well.
+Like most contracts, these well share agreements can be modified, amended, or terminated once corresponding rules are met.

-A professionally drafted shared well agreement will explain the process of amending or cancelling the contract.
+A professionally drafted shared well agreement will explain the process of amending or cancelling an existing agreement.
 They will often say something like, “This agreement can only be modified in writing and with the approval of a majority of the parties.”
 Or, the contract might require unanimous consent by all of the Parties.

 The importance of this means that an Arizona property owner who purchases a home with a shared well is obligated to abide by the well share agreement even if they did not sign it!

 Lastly, remember that the Arizona Department of Water Resources does not regulate shared well agreements.
-As such, it will not become involved in interpreting or enforcing the agreements.
+Therefore, it will not become involved in interpreting or enforcing the agreements.
 So make sure that your shared well agreement is professionally written because if there are errors, if some topics are vague or ignored, it can create a lot of problems in the future.

 The Dunaway Law Group drafts and amends shared well agreements.
 If you are looking to draft a new agreement or make modifications to an existing shared well agreement then contact us at 480-702-1608 or Clint@DunawayLG.com.